 His vendor suffered for it.
-They struggled to keep employees and constantly discounted their price in order to “earn” more work.
+It struggled to keep employees and constantly discounted its prices to “earn” more work.

 They realize there’s no compelling reason (besides price or terms) that compels a customer to do business with them.
-So they send marketing signals telling customers that they’re willing to abuse themselves to make the customer happy.
+So their marketing signals to customers that they’re willing to abuse themselves to make customers happy.

 You’ve seen the marketing pieces:

-Real-life example: A man in China purchased a first-class ticket on Eastern China Airlines and used it to scam a year’s worth of free meals at the VIP lounge in Xi’an airport.
+A man in China purchased a first-class ticket on Eastern China Airlines and used it to scam a year’s worth of free meals at the VIP lounge in Xi’an Airport.

 He repeated this process over and over and over, eating some 300 meals in a year.
-Then when China Eastern Airlines started investigating, he cancelled his ticket before it expired and received a full refund.
+Then, when the airline started investigating, he canceled his ticket before it expired and received a full refund.

 - Does your product or service come with a guarantee?